kristiansyrjanen/billystat/README.md

 <a href="https://i.imgur.com/OSKTQa6.png"><img src="https://i.imgur.com/OSKTQa6.png" title="source: imgur.com" /></a>

-**Usage:**
+**How to use Billystat:**

+In folder billystat/kristian-kesken/gui/ run command

 	python billystatApp.py

+Choose video to analyse: File->Open and choose the video

+Next

-Click testpoints for mask and press C, then mark the pockets and press C again.
+Click outermost points of the snooker table on the displayed video for mask and press C. Then mark the pockets by clicking on them and press C again.
 It should start running.

 Simple as that.